-With rapid economic structural transformation came rapid urbanization and social transformation, powered by rapid rural-urban migration.
+With the rapid economic structural transformation came rapid urbanization and social transformation, powered by rapid rural-urban migration.
 This lecture begins with the classic Harris-Todaro model of rural-urban migration.
 The model is then applied in an analysis of China's rural-urban migration and urbanization processes, after introductions of some key institutional features important to these processes.
-Topics include:
+Contents include:

-- a) The classic Harris-Todaro Model of rural-urban migration; - b) Basic economic dualism and the hukou system in China; - c) Ease of barriers to rural-urban migration since Reform; - d) The role of rural land institutions and entitlements in conditioning rural-urban migration; - e) Milestones of rural-urban migration and urbanization in China since Reform.
+- a) The Harris-Todaro Model of rural-urban migration; - b) Basic conditions of the rural sector in China and the role of rural non-farming activities; - c) The Three Activity Model of farmers' choice; - d) The hukou system and ease of the barriers to rural-urban migration since the Reform; - e) The role of rural land institutions and entitlements in conditioning rural-urban migration; - f) Milestones of rural-urban migration and urbanization in China since the Reform.